-15th Development and Climate Days opened in Bonn by local hosts11/11/2017 - by the Climate Centre
+15th Development and Climate Days opened in Bonn by local hosts

 The Development & Climate Days (‘D&C Days’) workshop over the middle weekend of UN climate talks began in Bonn today, and for the first time was formally opened by its hosts, the German Development Institute, the DIE (Deutsches Institute fur Entwicklungspolitik).